 The fingers presented the box.
 Harry took it carefully, avoiding touching them.
 Opening it he found a rod of black bronze, as thick as his thumb and as long as his forearm.
-The handle was engraved with a geometric pattern for grip which had been burnished brown.
+The handle was engraved with a geometric pattern which had been burnished brown.
 He took the handle in his hand, and it was like…

 …like a pins and needles feeling in his soul.
 A limb he had forgotten was missing had been reattached.
 He was greater than whole.
 This would be every tool he would ever need.

 Harry remembered that he was standing in the shop, holding the wand.
 He had lost track of time and the long fingers were once again investigating his scar.

 “Curious… curious…” drifted the voice from the back of the shop.